Skip to content

 For now.

 Graham set up a makeshift workstation, pulling out laptops and monitors, syncing their scattered pieces of footage.
-Amelia spread out a map of Hillridge Manor on the floor, marking the hotspots of activity, her hands moving with practiced precision.
+Amelia spread out a map of Penridge Manor on the floor, marking the hotspots of activity, her hands moving with practiced precision.

 Christian sat off to the side, staring at nothing.

 It was Dev who finally broke the silence.
-“So what’s the plan?”
+“So, what’s the plan?”

 August exhaled slowly, running a hand down his face.
 “We end it.”